Tips, Tricks and How-to's for fun, comfy and easy trips!

 Snorkel and Goggles

-You need your own.
+You need to bring your own.
 Fit and comfort are very important.
-Go to a local dive shop (NOT a dive bar) and test them out.
+Go to a local dive shop (shop, not bar) and test them out.
 Apparently, you must get a separate snorkel / goggle, not the all-in-one bubble face shield type.

 Packing gear